nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/routing.md

 <p class="tip">Even if there is no custom field, the property <code>@custom_fields</code> will be set an empty Hash object.</p>

-# Evaluating 'path' directive as Regular Expression
+# Evaluating 'path' Directive As Regular Expression

 `path_as_regexp` is directive for fixing whether value of `path` directive should be evaluated as regular expression or not.